Fred Geary

 Fred Geary (23 January 1868 – 8 January 1955) was an English professional footballer who played at centre forward for Everton in the 1890s, and made two appearances for England, scoring a hat-trick on his debut.

-At Everton, he was a prolific goal-scorer, with 86 goals in 99 appearances, helping them to win the Football League championship for the first time in 1890–91.
+At Everton, Geary was a prolific goal-scorer, with 86 goals in 99 appearances, helping them to win the Football League championship for the first time in 1890–91.
 He was "the first Everton centre-forward to capture the imagination of their supporters" and "in his era he was as important to Everton as Dixie Dean was some years later".

 Football career

 Early days

 Geary was born at Hyson Green, on the outskirts of Nottingham.
 As a boy he won many sprinting titles on the athletics track, and was to use this speed to great effect during his football career.
 He played youth football for local side Balmoral before joining Notts Rangers.
 After spells with Grimsby Town and Notts County, he returned to Notts Rangers in 1888, where he played in front of future England internationals Alf and Charles Shelton.
 Everton had tried to sign him earlier, and eventually persuaded Geary to move to Liverpool in 1889.